-In honour of Occupational Therapy Week, we are sharing a story from our client Heather, and how her OT Emma, helped her gain independence, participation, inclusion in her life and local community.
+In honour of Occupational Therapy Week, we are sharing a story from our client Heather, and how her Occupational Therapist Emma, helped her gain independence, participation, inclusion in her life and local community.

 In 2015 Heather was told she would never walk again after significant long-lasting injuries from a motor vehicle accident including chronic pain, fatigue, reduced functional mobility, nerve damage and paralysis.
 Previously a very active person, our client’s mental health was impacted, but she always tried to stay positive.